-Don't Delay Early Intervention - Article
+Don't Delay Early Intervention

 Stay Ahead of Your Child's Developmental Delay

-It is never too early to start Early Intervention services with your child.
-Once your child's Developmental Delay has been identified, resist the temptation to convince yourself they will grow out of it or improve as they grow older.
+It is never too early to start early intervention services with your child.
+Once your child's developmental delay is identified, resist the temptation to convince yourself they will grow out of it or improve as they grow older.

-Genetics predisposes us to the way in which our brains develop; however, heredity is only one factor affecting human growth.
+Genetics predispose us to the way in which our brains develop; however, heredity is only one factor affecting human growth.
 We learn, starting as newborns, to express our development through movement, speech, and interaction.
 It is our surroundings and caregivers that teach us proper actions and reactions to social and environmental cues.

-The first few years of life are the ideal years to introduce Early Intervention services.
+The first few years of life are the ideal years to introduce early intervention services.
 Once a child reaches the approximate age of four, brain development activity decreases drastically and the rate of difficulty in learning new skills increases significantly.
-Early Intervention offers a way to maximize your child's learning potential, skill development, and overall behavior.
+Early intervention offers a way to maximize your child's learning potential, skill development, and overall behavior.